minh2004pd/facerecognize_web/README.md

-Sure!
-Here's the updated README for your project with **Docker Compose**:

 # Webcam Processing with YOLOv5 & FastAPI 📸

 This project demonstrates real-time webcam processing using **YOLOv5** for object detection, powered by **FastAPI** for quick deployment.
 The system captures the webcam feed and processes the frames to detect objects, with the output including bounding boxes and confidence scores around detected objects.
 It uses **Docker Compose** to simplify the setup and deployment.